Skip to Content

 Why Use Paper Napkins For Decoupage?

-Many types of paper can be used for decoupage from old road maps, printed papers, and even wallpaper on furniture.
+Many types of paper can be used for decoupage projects, including old road maps, printed papers, and even wallpaper on furniture.
 Paper napkin decoupage has unique qualities that make it a better-suited decoupage material with specific crafts and upcycles.

-1. Paper napkins are affordable, especially compared to decoupage materials like speciality papers.
+1. Decoupage napkins are affordable, especially compared to decoupage materials like speciality papers.
 They can even be purchased individually in online shops like eBay and Amazon.
-Often there isn’t a need to buy the whole packet.
+Often, there isn’t a need to buy the whole packet.

 2. One paper napkin will go surprisingly far when decoupaging.
 I upcycled a bench with less than half a packet of Marimekko paper napkins.

-3. Paper napkins come in various designs, from florals and polka dots to animals and abstract patterns.
-This makes finding a design that matches your style or project’s theme easy.
+3. Paper napkins come in a delightful array of designs, from elegant florals and playful polka dots to whimsical animals and bold abstract patterns.
+With such a wide selection of beautiful napkins and printed napkins, it’s easy to find one that perfectly matches your project’s style or theme.

 4. Many designers, such as Marimekko and Cath Kidson, produce a paper napkin range, so getting that designer look with your upcycles is easy.
 I have used paper napkins to get that Marimekko designer look in my home by upcycling everyday objects from decoupaging wooden bowls and yoghurt buckets with Marimekko paper napkins.

-5. Paper napkins are thin and delicate, which makes them easy to work with and allows them to conform to curved or uneven surfaces without wrinkling or tearing.
+5. Paper napkins are thin and delicate, making them easy to work with and cover curved or uneven surfaces without wrinkling or tearing.

-6. Paper napkin decoupage is so delicate that the decoupage can appear that the image has been printed onto the object.
+6. Paper napkin decoupage is so delicate it can appear like the image has been printed onto the object.
 It is easy to wet and tear the edges of paper napkins to create a feather edge, making the decoupage look seamless.

 7. Versatile: Paper napkins can be used for various decoupage projects, from small crafts like boxes and frames to larger surfaces like furniture or walls.